-Take a train to Washington, D.C., the nation’s capital, as you continue south.
-Learn about D.C.’s unique history and engage with local organizations and activists advocating for human rights.
+Hop a train south to Washington, D.C., the nation’s capital, where you’ll learn about the city’s unique history and engage with local organizations and human rights activists.
 Visit the National Mall to see some of the country’s most famous monuments, such as the Lincoln Memorial, where Martin Luther King, Jr. delivered his “I Have a Dream” speech, and the Washington Monument.
 Explore the Smithsonian Institution’s museums, including the National Museum of the American Indian, where you’ll take a workshop on indigenous rights.
-You will tour George Washington University, where you’ll stay during your time in D.C.
+You will also tour George Washington University, where you’ll stay during your time in the capital city.

-Travel to Atlanta, Georgia, a cultural center of the American South, to begin your homestay with a local family and learn about the city’s crucial role in civil rights as you get your first taste of Southern life and culture as you begin your homestay with a local family.
+Travel to Atlanta, Georgia, a cultural center of the American South that is noted for its ethnic diversity.
+Here, you’ll learn about the city’s crucial role in civil rights and get your first taste of Southern life and culture as you begin your homestay with a local family.
 Continue learning about human rights at Emory University and stay on the college campus while learning about the college process.
-Visit Clarkston, just outside Atlanta, a city noted for its ethnic diversity, and visit a coffee shop that provides job-training opportunities to resettled refugees.
+Visit Clarkston, just outside Atlanta, to discover how a coffee shop provides job-training opportunities to resettled refugees.
 Meet with students from Historically Black Colleges and Universities (HBCU) and learn about the role of HBCUs in civil rights history.
-Complete your journey with final reflection and visits to key sites such as the Center for Civil and Human Rights, Ebenezer Baptist Church, Martin Luther King, Jr’s home, and Edmund Pettus Bridge in Selma.
+Complete your journey with final reflection and visits to key sites such as the Center for Civil and Human Rights, Ebenezer Baptist Church, Martin Luther King, Jr’s home, and the Edmund Pettus Bridge in Selma, Alabama.

 New York, 3 days